wrongcoder/janavarro95-Stardew_Valley_Mods/Stadew_Valley_Mods_Back_To_Basics/HappyBirthday/ReadMe.txt

 Update Info:

+1.0.6
+-Fixed a bug where NPC's wouldn't wish you a happy birthday if your birthday didn't exist already.

 1.0.5
 -Fixed a bug where NPCs wouldn't wish you a happy birthday but give you a gift.

 1.0.4
 -Fixed a bug where everyone would wish you a happy birthday every day.
 Opps